etraveli/etraveli_codestyle/codestyle/src/site/markdown/project_types.md

 **Parent** poms define dependencies and plugins required to produce an artifact.
 Parent poms are intended to be used as parents for projects producing artifacts and **not** having any modules (project children).
-The jGuru Codestyle structures projects in leaf projects which create artifacts, and non-leaf projects which create the build reactor by defining modules.
+The etraveli Codestyle structures projects in leaf projects which create artifacts, and non-leaf projects which create the build reactor by defining modules.

 **Reactor** poms define the build reactor, implying that they are parents for POMs which have